Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/races/halfling-lightfoot.md

 aliases: ["Halfling (Lightfoot)"]
 SourceType: "Race"
 NoteIcon: race
-BookSource: Player's Handbook p.
-28. Available in the SRD and the Basic Rules.
+BookSource: "Player's Handbook p.
+28. Available in the SRD and the Basic Rules."
 ---
 # Halfling (Lightfoot)
 *Source: Player's Handbook p.
 28. Available in the SRD and the Basic Rules.*